smallnest/gen/README.md

 ## Issues

 - Postgres and SQLite driver support for sql.ColumnType.Nullable() ([#3](https://github.com/smallnest/gen/issues/3))
-- UpdateXXXX updates all fields of passing object, have not implemented **PATCH** for updating partial fields
 - Can not distinguish primay key of tables.
 Only set the first field as primay key.
 So you need to change it in some cases.